Syrian Civil War

 An increasing number of refugees and migrants arrive in the European Union via the Mediterranean Sea and Southeast Europe to apply for asylum.
 The majority come from Syria, with Afghanistan and Eritrea also highly represented.
 Europe is divided on how to process the one million migrants expected to reach the continent by 2016, even though this number represents only a fraction of the total refugees displaced within Africa and the Middle East.

-International coalitions against Daesh
+Coalitions against Daesh

 The United States of America, the United Kingdom, France, Germany, Canada, Australia, Turkey, Italy, Poland, and Denmark agree to support anti-Daesh forces in Iraq and Syria with supplies and air support.
 Ten days later, Bahrain, Egypt, Kuwait, Lebanon, Oman, Qatar, Saudi Arabia, United Arab Emirates, Belgium, China, Czech Republic, Japan, the Netherlands, Norway, Russia, and Spain also commit to supporting the Iraqi government in its fight against Daesh's self-proclaimed Islamic State.
 On December 3, the countries mentioned above, with the exception of China and Russia, formed a coalition with another 33 countries to cut off Daesh's financing and coordinate and support military operations.